Any

 This example shows that although the Any

-type annotation allows flexibility in the type of the argument, it can also result in unexpected behavior if a value of an unexpected type is passed in.
+type annotation allows flexibility in the parameter type, it can also result in unexpected behavior if an argument of an unexpected type is passed in.
 By being more specific with the type annotation, such as Number

 , you can make your code more predictable and self-evident.